rqlite/rqlite/README.md

     "SELECT * FROM bar"
 ]'
 ```

-Another approach is to read the database file directly via `sqlite3`, the command-line tool that comes with SQLite.
-As long as you can be sure the file you access is under the leader, the records returned will be accurate and up-to-date.

 **If you use the query API to execute a command that modifies the database, those changes will not be replicated**.
 Always use the write API for inserts and updates.